 Bare arms, casual wear on the lower half, trainers or flip flops, active days and hot temperatures all favour a larger timepiece made of a robust material like steel, titanium, or some kind of scratch-resistant polymer.
 One brand that I’ve always loved but struggled to wear with a suit is Panerai.

 The Neuchatel-based brand is part of the Richemont group and has a growing range of in-house calibres that give their pieces far more provenance from a collectability standpoint.
 In addition to their ever-improving mechanics, the brand has an interesting history and a large group of diehard fanatics that keep the price of pre-loved Panerai watches high.
 Early models – especially those linked with the Italian Navy – are some of the best luxury watches for summer.

 A Sign of the Times

 This season has seen an obvious attempt by many luxury maisons to drop their entry-level price point to appeal to the next generation of watch aficionados – a generation that has, until this move, not been as willingly forthcoming as the industry might have hoped.

 Appealing to the youth is essential and Panerai are a great brand to start with.
-The watches are large (which seems to the nascent buyer to indicate good quality) legible, relatively timeless for such an imposing piece (thanks to the respect harbored for the iconic case shape), and surprisingly good value for a watch of this caliber with an in-house movement.
+The watches are large (which seems to the nascent buyer to indicate good quality) legible, relatively timeless for such an imposing piece (thanks to the respect harboured for the iconic case shape), and surprisingly good value for a watch of this calibre with an in-house movement.

 Looking for more?
 See our guide for selecting the best luxury watches for summer by attribute.